 Brennan began working with USA Hockey in February 1996 as the coordinator of coaching and player development programs.
-In 1999, he was named manager of the ice and inline coaching education programs.
-He was elevated to director of sled and inline national teams for USA Hockey in 2013.
-In addition to managing the coaching education programs, including seminars and clinics, Brennan oversees the USA Hockey National InLine and U.S. National Sled Hockey programs.
-He also assists with USA Hockey’s 30 diversity programs across the United States.
+In 1999, he was named manager of the ice and inline coaching education programs before being elevated to his current role as director of sled and inline national teams for USA Hockey in 2013.
+In addition to oversees the USA Hockey National Inline and U.S. National Sled Hockey programs, Brennan manages the coaching education programs, including seminars and clinics, and assists with USA Hockey’s 30 diversity programs across the United States.

-Brennan’s ice hockey coaching experience includes serving as an assistant coach for the Victoria Cougars of the Western Hockey League in 1989 and as head coach of the Coronado High School ice hockey team in Colorado Springs, Colo., from 1992-96.
+Brennan’s ice hockey coaching experience includes serving as an assistant coach for the Victoria Cougars of the Western Hockey League in 1989 and as head coach of the Coronado High School ice hockey team in Colorado Springs, Colorado, from 1992-96.